omercankoc/coroutines/README.md

 ## What is Coroutines?

-<p>Coroutines is the recommended solution for asynchronous programming on Android.
-Notable features include:</p>
+Coroutines is the recommended solution for asynchronous programming on Android.

+Notable features include:

 <ul>
   <li>Lightweight</li>
   <li>Fewer memory leaks</li>